 The results?
 Voice attractiveness is related to sperm count, but in the opposite direction expected.
 Men with higher voices, in fact, have higher sperm concentration, not lower.

-The jury is still out about what this means, but it’s an intriguing addition to the ongoing conversation that social and biological scientists are having about how culture and nature interact to shape human experience.Lisa Wade is a professor of sociology at Occidental College.
+The jury is still out about what this means, but it’s an intriguing addition to the ongoing conversation that social and biological scientists are having about how culture and nature interact to shape human experience.Lisa Wade is a professor of sociology at Occidental College and the author of Gender: Ideas, Interactions, Institutions, with Myra Marx Ferree.
 You can follow her on Twitter and Facebook.